Complete guide to summer skiing in the Alps

 Located in the province of Carinthia, the Mölltal glacier is Austria’s most southerly summer ski area.

-In high summer you can expect there to be three pistes (3km) open.
+When it is open, in high summer you can expect there to be three pistes (3km) available.

 SUMMER SKIING IN FRANCE